tcarland/grafana-kube-stack/README.md

 as pods whereas *simple-scalable* focuses on scaling the main components.
 This is controlled by setting the LOKI_DISTRIBUTED variable.

+Note that *distributed* is the recommneded path by Grafana.

 Fetch the chart first for validation.
 ```sh